 (After that the route is not available for security reasons.
-In reality, it then goes into a service called Sucuri WAF, who provide Denial of Service [DoS] protection and a cloud-based firewall, and there the traffic appears to stop.
-They actually route it through their own network and after that it returns to another backbone carrier to go from Sucuri to our actual infrastructure partners, Rackspace.
-By the time that is all done, at least 6 companies have handled the traffic through over 20 hops!)
+In reality, it probably disappears into AWS itself, and there the traffic appears to stop.
+They actually route it through their own network but by the time that is all done, at least 4 companies and numerous geographical locations have handled the traffic through over 20 hops!)

 Now we can see how different routes can be and how they diverge after they leave your ISP, I can explain why you might be fooled into thinking your website is down when, in fact, it is not.
 Let's imagine for a moment there's a problem with this hop routing to www.codeenigma.com:

 Let's assume the routing equipment at 18.104.22.168 has developed a fault and is no longer routing traffic correctly.
 Normally this kind of situation auto-corrects very swiftly, if not instantly.
 Sometimes it can persist a little longer, but in any case, the root cause could be anything, from overly aggressive ARP caching to malicious traffic being directed at the backbone provider themselves.

 The fundamental point is I can still hit Google.
 I can still hit most things, actually, for example Facebook doesn't use our imaginary "broken" hop either, so Facebook will work: